Home ImprovementEssential Guide to Air Conditioner Maintenance

 If an easy-to-access filter is blocked, you can clean it and see if the indoor fan will get running.
 Also, you can try to reset the breaker/switch if it has tripped.
 Do not try to troubleshoot a non-turning fan for any other reasons by yourself, as you can get hurt or damage other important components.
 Just contact a specialist and patiently wait for their arrival.

 Central AC systems are complex to install, service and fix, and DIY troubleshooting carries more risks than benefits.
+Therefore, it is considered illegal for non-qualified people to do repairs on such complex systems.
 Any HVAC-related job requires qualifications, special equipment and skills.
 You may think that you’ll be saving a few dollars by getting your hands dirty trying to replace a faulty part.
 But the truth is that you will be faced with the following hazards: